eldstal/nobbler/scripts/README.md

 This directory contains useful scripts for system interaction.
 This functionality doesn't really belong in Nobbler, but is probably useful for common tasks you might want your knob to perform.

-The `scripts/` directory is automatically added to the end of $PATH or %PATH% before invoking action commands, so you can configure Nobbler to call these.
+The `scripts/` directory is automatically substituted for `{scripts}` before invoking action commands, so you can configure Nobbler to call these as `python {scripts}/winvolume.py`.

 Some have extra external dependencies, and these can be installed using